7 Ways Moms can Change the World: Promises After Another School Shooting

 Us moms can’t change laws.
 But we can start in our homes.
 We can shape culture.
 We can shift norms.
 We can eliminate stigma.
 We can shape a generation.

 Truthfully, I don’t have a huge audience, but if you think any of these ideas are valuable, please share this.
 Just one more mom, or dad, or grandparent on board can start a ripple effect.
-What we’ve been doing for the past 23 years isn’t working.
+What we’ve been doing since 1999 isn’t working.
 It’s time to work together and make a lasting change.

 Vertical Coloring- coloring benefits, vertical work, and a calm down strategy